gallicchio/learnSDR/docs/lesson03a.md

 </p>

-Note that the blue (real) part starts at 1 and is a cosine wave, whereas the red (imag) part starts at 0 and rises with increasing time.
-What is the frequency of this source?
+Note that the blue (real) part starts at 1 and is a cosine wave, whereas the red (imag) part starts at 0 and rises with increasing time. **What is the frequency of this source?**

 <details>
-<summary markdown='span'> Click to expand </summary>
+<summary markdown='span'> Click to show the answer </summary>

 The period of the wave is 1 ms, so the frequency is 1 kHz.
 </details>